swiiny/calmweb/README.md

 A proxy / Web filter aimed to protect eldry or unconfident people on the internet, protecting them from ads, scams and block remote control softwares like Teamviewer.

 Why use Camlweb?
 Calmweb is meant to protect people with no or poor internet knowledge.
-It's aggressive by design, simple yet efficient ( i hope)
+It's aggressive by design, simple yet efficient ( i hope) It works system wide, so no matter the browser you use, it will work.

 ## Installation:
 Donwload and run calmweb_proxy.exe.